janosh/blog/content/posts/2019-03-19~google-maps+react-hooks/google-maps+react-hooks.md

 }
 ```

-To use it, simply grab a free Google Maps API key from [Google's cloud console](https://console.cloud.google.com) ([here's a guide for that](https://developers.google.com/maps/documentation/javascript/get-api-key)) and either add it to your `.env` file or paste it in directly for `GOOGLE_MAPS_API_KEY`.
+To use it, simply grab a free Google Maps API key from [Google's cloud console](https://console.cloud.google.com) ([here's a guide for that](https://developers.google.com/maps/documentation/javascript/get-api-key)) and either add it to your `.env` file or paste it in directly for `process.env.GOOGLE_MAPS_API_KEY`.

 Then simply drop in the above `Map` component wherever you'd like to display a Google map.